O JARGON BUSTER

 - At a SportIdent electronic

-The worst mistake you can make is to punch the clear unit again after
+worst mistake you can make is to punch the clear unit

 - Clerk